BINAQUAL: A Full-Reference Objective Localization Similarity Metric for Binaural Audio: Background

 Binaural audio is an audio format designed to replicate the way humans naturally perceive sound, creating a realistic and immersive auditory experience.
 Unlike stereo audio, which typically focuses on directional cues in a flat plane, binaural audio simulates the three-dimensional sound field by incorporating spatial cues \cite{Mller1992Fundamentals}.
 This allows listeners to perceive sounds as originating from specific locations in space as if they were physically present in the sound environment.

-The realism of binaural audio relies on the precise simulation of spatial auditory cues that humans use to localize sound sources.
-These cues include interaural time differences (ITD) and interaural level differences (ILD) \cite{Moore2010Oxford}.
-ITD refers to the small delay in the arrival time of a sound at one ear compared to the other.
-ILD describes the difference in sound intensity between the ears.
-This difference arises due to the head shadowing effect, where the head partially blocks sound waves, reducing their intensity at the farther ear.
-ITD is most effective for low-frequency sounds, while ILD is more prominent for high-frequency sounds \cite{Macpherson2002Listener}.
+The perceived authenticity of binaural audio relies on the accurate simulation of spatial auditory cues that humans use to localize sound sources.
+Among these, interaural time differences (ITD) and interaural level differences (ILD) play key roles in lateral localization.
+ITD refers to the small delay in the arrival time of a sound at one ear compared to the other, and is most effective for low-frequency sounds.
+ILD describes the difference in sound intensity between the ears, primarily due to the head shadowing effect, and is more prominent for high-frequency sounds \cite{Moore2010Oxford, Macpherson2002Listener}.
+However, these are not the only cues involved in spatial perception.
+For a plausible and perceptually authentic binaural experience, additional factors such as spectral shaping by the outer ear and dynamic cues related to head movement also contribute significantly to sound source localization in elevation and distance \cite{jc1991sound, Blauert1997Spatial}

 Binaural audio can be created through recording or synthesis.
 Binaural recording involves capturing audio using specially designed microphones placed inside the ear canals of a real or artificial head.
 However, binaural recordings are inherently static; once recorded, the spatial cues are fixed, preventing listeners from interacting with the soundscape by moving their heads or changing their positions \cite{Begault20003}.
 Additionally, the characteristics of the head used in the recording process may not match those of individual listeners, leading to inaccuracies in spatial perception \cite{Mller1992Fundamentals}.
 As a result, this technique has limited applicability in dynamic or personalized real-world scenarios.